NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Snow Oni.md

     desc: "DC 31, attack +23; __2nd __  _[[Spells/Invisibility|Invisibility (At Will, Self Only)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph) The snow oni can take on the appearance of any Medium or Large humanoid creature.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Chilling Combo"
     desc: "`pf2:1` (cold) The snow oni makes two fist Strikes targeting the same creature.
 If they both hit, the target becomes [[Conditions/Slowed 1|Slowed 1]] for 1 round."

   - name: "Falling Frozen Lightning"
     desc: "`pf2:2` (cold,primal) The snow oni calls down a bolt of icy lightning, white as fallen snow.
-The bolt strikes a location within 60 feet, freezing the air into a cloud of snow that fills a 20-foot burst and lasts for 1 minute.\nAll creatures within the snow become [[Conditions/Concealed|Concealed]], and all creatures outside the snow become concealed to creatures within it.
+The bolt strikes a location within 60 feet, freezing the air into a cloud of snow that fills a 20-foot burst and lasts for 1 minute.\n\nAll creatures within the snow become [[Conditions/Concealed|Concealed]], and all creatures outside the snow become concealed to creatures within it.
 A creature that enters the snow or begins its turn there takes 15 cold damage, with a DC 33 Fortitude check save."

 ```